putervision/grokjs/README.md

 - **Model Update**: Updates the n-gram model with new text data.
 - **Prediction**: Predicts the next word based on the given prefix, using n-grams from 1 to `maxN`.
 - **Learning**: Automatically learns from user input through event handlers (`input`, `blur`, `keydown`).
-- **Autocomplete**: Provides real-time autocomplete suggestions in text inputs or textareas.

 ## Usage